 - Retrieve short ice cores (~50 cm long) of 1.4 inches diameter (BQ size) at up to 3300 m depths.

 - Retrieve 25-50 m of bedrock cores of 1.4 inches diameter (BQ size) at up to 3300 m depths.

 - The drilling system will be equipped with drilling-fluid recirculation, ice-chip separation, ice-chip disposal, and fire suppression systems.

-- Drilling rig is to be deployed on stand-alone, traverse-capable, over-ice system (to be provided separately as sleds or air pontoons to support rig on snow surface).
+- The drilling rig is to be deployed on stand-alone, traverse-capable, over-ice system (to be provided separately as sleds or air pontoons to support the rig on snow surfaces).

 - Borehole walls should be left clean for optical logging (to follow).

 - Drilling fluid will consist of a non-freezing, non-ice-reactive (“hydrophobic”) fluid having a density similar to water ice (0.917 g/cm3) and able to provide approximate hydrostatic pressure compensation at maximum borehole depth.
 The planned drilling fluid is ESTISOL 140.

 - The drilling fluid should be transparent and have a refractive index similar to that of water ice, to permit optical ice-borehole logging.
 These properties are also provided by ESTISOL 140.